MaterializeInc/materialize/doc/user/content/overview/_index.md

 Materialize continually checks your sources for new data and updates the materialized views you create.

-Materialize creates dataflows of your query output.
 As the Materialize engine receives new data from sources, Materialize compares the changed data and operation type to determine what and how to update your data.
-Materialized views persist in durable storage and reduces the operational burden on your resources when accessing query results.
+Materialized views persist in durable storage which reduces the operational burden on your resources when accessing query results.

 Timely Dataflow and Differential Dataflow are the foundation of this